ON-DEMAND TALENT.

 Credit union boards may seek support to execute Governance Committee activities; for ongoing coaching; or for specific counsel.
 Independent from potential conflicts of interest, our objective is help board members to effectively exercise their duties and obligations to protect the interests of credit union members.
 The presence of a board advisor may help build trust with stakeholders, such as a regulator.

-Governance COMMITTEE
+GOVERNANCE COMMITTEE

 Execution as governance service provider.